uspki/policies/certificate-policy.md

 #### 6.6.3 Life cycle security controls
 The security management controls for all CAs and Certificate System Components listed below shall be implemented:

+- Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g. by ensuring the random selection of material at time of purchase or installation)
+- Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter
 - Hardware and software shall be scanned for vulnerabilities at least every thirty (30) days
 - High vulnerabilities shall be patched within sixty (60) days or less
 - Critical vulnerabilities shall be patched within ninety-six (96) hours of the discovery of a critical vulnerability not previously addressed